Travel Minimalism: Living Out of a Carry-On for Months

 Poor fabric choices also sabotage long-term efforts.
 Cotton is the enemy of the minimalist; it holds odors, takes 24 hours to air dry, and wrinkles easily.
 A traveler relying on cotton will find themselves constantly searching for expensive laundromats or carrying a bag that smells like damp laundry, ultimately leading to "packing burnout" and the urge to buy more clothes on the road.

-Engineering Your Mobile Kit
+Engineering Your Kit

 To live out of a carry-on, you must treat your gear as a cohesive system.
 Start with a dedicated travel backpack like the Osprey Farpoint 40 or the Peak Design Travel Backpack.
 These are designed with harness systems that distribute weight to your hips, making a 10kg load feel significantly lighter during long walks to an Airbnb.